SEND and Transition

 Transitioning to a new class:

 - Teachers at Flyford communicate excellently, so your new teacher will already know lots about your child.
 However, teachers will meet together to discuss all children including those with SEND.
-This is an especially time to discuss ways of teaching and learning that your child particularly responds to.
+This is an especially important time to discuss ways of teaching and learning that your child particularly responds to.

 - IPMs, assessments and any documentation will be shared with your new teacher.